josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 - the main back part airbrushed with the same dark grey as the cockpit
 - dry brushed with gun metal acrylic by Tamiya
 - hand painted some details
-- acrylic wash by Valejjo
+- acrylic wash by Vallejo

+{% responsive_image path: images/snowspeeder/PXL_20210513_150319198.jpg alt:"Snowspeeder's back and gun."  figcaption:"Snowspeeder's back and gun."%}

 ### Basic paint job for the fuselage

 The colour of primer is already quite nice grey.
-To add some variety, I have masked some panels and sprayed over with Valejjo light grey.
+To add some variety, I have masked some panels and sprayed over with Vallejo light grey.

+{% responsive_image path: images/snowspeeder/PXL_20210514_092602705.jpg alt:"Masked panels."  figcaption:"Masked panels."%}

 Once I removed the masking tape I realised the light grey is too dark and the contrast too much.

+{% responsive_image path: images/snowspeeder/PXL_20210514_121401146.jpg alt:"First coat with Vallejo light grey"  figcaption:"First coat with Vallejo light grey"%}

-Mixing very light grey (Valejjo light grey and a lot of white) and airbrushing over was an easy fix and the variance in color of panels was preserved.
+Mixing much lighter shade of grey (Vallejo light grey and a lot of white) and airbrushing over was an easy fix and the variance in color of panels was preserved.

+{% responsive_image path: images/snowspeeder/PXL_20210514_140657386.jpg alt:"Fixed with lighter over-coat."  figcaption:"Fixed with lighter over-coat."%}

 The kit contains decals for the stripes on the fuselage.
 They are dark grey and the same is the box art.
 I wanted to have something more visible so I mixed a red colour.
-I don't remember how, the basic colour was Valejjo red and I added a bit of others I had until I was happy.
+I don't remember how, the basic colour was Vallejo red and I added a bit of others I had until I was happy.

 Given how the model is designed I was able to paint some small pieces without masking and assembling them later.
 They are already from a plastic of a different colour (for the low effort variant of the build when someone doesn't want to paint it all).

+{% responsive_image path: images/snowspeeder/PXL_20210515_144851847.jpg alt:"Painting the red stripes."  figcaption:"Painting the red stripes."%}

 Some masking was necessary for the rest but nothing difficult.
 Again a nice practice for me.
 I did manage to mess one detail up.
-You may notice already on the picture, but I haven't until I
+You may notice already on the picture, but I haven't until I assembled the model.

+{% responsive_image path: images/snowspeeder/PXL_20210515_170027171.jpg alt:"Painted red stripes."  figcaption:"Painted red stripes."%}

+{% responsive_image path: images/snowspeeder/PXL_20210603_084418790.jpg alt:"Dry fitted model."  figcaption:"Dry fitted model."%}

 ### Paint chipping and variance

+I brush painted a few panels with different shades of grey to add a bit more variance.
+I didn't mask anything and I am terrible at painting details and precise lines.
+Thankfully mistakes in this step were easy to fix later.
-I know there are many ways hot to create a chipped-paint effect on models.
-For this model, I decided to stick with one the most basic ones.
-Just a bit of paint and a piece of sponge (I have used the coarse part of the dishwashing sponge).

-I did try the technique a little bit on 2 scratch build bot's I have made recently so it wasn't my first try.
+Very exciting step was the paint-chipping effect.
+I know there are many approaches hot to create the effect on models.
+For this one, I decided to stick with one the most basic ways.
+A bit of paint and a piece of sponge.
+I have used the coarse part of the dishwashing sponge.
+I did try the technique a little bit on 2 scratch build bots I have made recently so it wasn't my first try.

 The first pass was using the same colour mix I used to paint the main fuselage and create chips for the red paint.

-The second pass was with the Valejjo light grey to create chips for the rest of the snowspeeder.
+The second pass was with the Vallejo grey (or light grey?
+I don't remember honestly) to create chips for the rest of the snowspeeder.

+{% responsive_image path: images/snowspeeder/PXL_20210604_084419787.jpg alt:"Paint chipping 1"%}

-Overall I am pleased with the result even though there are certainly some places where it could be better (mainly on the bottom).
+Overall I am pleased with the result even though there are certainly some places where it could be better (mainly on the bottom, where I started).

+{% responsive_image path: images/snowspeeder/PXL_20210603_155524989.jpg alt:"Paint chipping 2"  %}

+{% responsive_image path: images/snowspeeder/PXL_20210603_155557300.jpg alt:"Paint chipping 3"%}

 ### Weathering and finish

+At this state the model got a coat of Vallejo Acrylic-Polyurethane gloss varnish.
+I was still learning how to airbrush it since it's quite thick and I have to thin it a lot (at least 1:1) to make it work.
+I was using 0.4 mm nozzle/needle in my airbrush.
+Since I struggled I think I didn't coat some parts of the model well.

+The next step was to use Vallejo acrylic wash (dark grey for grey and dark vehicles).
+Mainly to enhance the panel-lines but I was also playing around a bit toning the color of the wholes surface.

+{% responsive_image path: images/snowspeeder/PXL_20210604_093241196.jpg alt:"Wash applied on the left and not yet applied on the right."  figcaption:"Wash applied on the left and not yet applied on the right."%}

+This was my first time using wash to enhance panel-lines and I had some trouble to get it right.
+It was also more difficult for some parts of the model than for the other and my theory is that it was caused by the imperfect coat of varnish I mentioned above.
+I had the most trouble with clearing the wash from places where I didn't want to have it without removing it from the panel lines as well.
+At one moment I panicked and tried to use a cotton bud soaked in IPA to clear a bit and I managed to strip the clear coat and at least one coat of paint.
+You can see the mistake at the next image.

+{% responsive_image path: images/snowspeeder/PXL_20210606_142707505.jpg alt:""  figcaption:"After applying the acrylic wash and water-slide decals."%}

+You can also some some decals applied in the image above.
+I did them after I applied the wash.
+I did only a few from the sheet.
+Most of the decals are to create the stripes and some other variation in panel tones and I painted.
+There are few markings and labels left.

+Maybe it would make more sense to apply them before so the wash and panel-lines are on them and not under them.
+I was afraid I would damage the decals while applying the wash and was impatient and didn't want to do another clear coat between steps.
+I was ready to fix the issues once I applied the coat after decals to seal both steps in.

+Original plan involved using Tamiya weathering master pigments to make the model a bit dirty and rusty.
+But because I wasn't really happy with the results I got from application of the acrylic wash and accidentally I just received my first oil paints for model weathering (Abteilung 502 Starship filth and 2 shades of rust) I decided to give them a go.

+First, I made a bit of oil wash from Starship filth and thinner and tried to improve the panel-lines.
+It was certainly very different experience than with the acrylic wash and it felt better and easier to work with.

+As next I used all three shades without thinning from the tube to dirty the model, let it dry a bit and later blended them using combination of brush, cotton buds and paper towels.
+It was really about experimentation and learning how oils work.
+I am not sure which kind of clear coat would be the best for them, I am quite sure they would behave a bit differently when applied over a satin or flat varnish.

+{% responsive_image path: images/snowspeeder/PXL_20210607_200237023.jpg alt:"Applied oil paints before blending and cleaning."  figcaption:"Applied oil paints before blending and cleaning."%}

+Overall, I was pleased with the result.
+I am sure there's is a huge room for improvement and learning, though.

+{% responsive_image path: images/snowspeeder/PXL_20210607_202150417.jpg alt:"After weathering with oils."%}

+{% responsive_image path: images/snowspeeder/PXL_20210607_202157556.jpg alt:"After weathering with oils."%}

+{% responsive_image path: images/snowspeeder/PXL_20210607_202210363.jpg alt:"After weathering with oils."%}

+I knew that oils are going to be drying a long time.
+What surprised me that they felt manipulable and "wipeable" even after few days.
+I ended up waiting for a week before I sealed them with another clear coat (gloss again).
+Maybe that's just how they behave when applied over gloss coat, I don't know.

+At this point I assembled the model to it's full state (minus the gun at the back).

+Now it was the time for Tamiya weathering master pigment.
+Another first experience with a material and technique for me.
+I struggled a lot.
+It felt very hard to actually get some of the pigment on the applicator and then on the model.
+I also struggled when trying to blend it.
+I am not sure what I was doing wrong.
+In this case I am quite sure that a satin coat would be better than the gloss one.
+I must try it on the next model.

+Despite the trouble I still like the result.

+{% responsive_image path: images/snowspeeder/PXL_20210616_181848713.jpg alt:"Tamiya weathering master applied." %}

+{% responsive_image path: images/snowspeeder/PXL_20210616_181903021.jpg alt:"Tamiya weathering master applied." %}

+There was still one last step left: the last clear coat.
+This time a flat one (Vallejo premium acrylic-polyurethane matt varnish).
+I must say that the Premium line seems to be easier to work with.
+The varnish was thinner and I didn't have trouble airbrushing it straight from the bottle.

+### Final pictures

+And a little homework for the dear reader.
+Do you remember how I mentioned a mistake during masking I didn't realize until the end?
+Can you find it?

-### Lessons learned
+## Lessons learned

 1) It's important to learn how to resolve mistakes and don't be upset about them.
 They'll happen.
 Weathering steps are able to hide a lot of problems.
 Panel-lines also help to hide some sub-optimal hand painting.